TuckerCullen/ASL-computer-controller/README.md

 https://drive.google.com/drive/u/1/folders/1cAls7CMoPp3MVNBihMEzicLmoT0RsTrp

 # Notice
 Please push code to your own branch for reference.
-If there is some progress and you want to merge your code with others' existing code, please push to the development.
+If you want to merge your code with current existing code, please merge in the development branch.
 No changes should be made to the main branch before revieed by the team.
+Thank you!